dmcarba/connected-developers/README.md

 ## Instructions

 Clone the project and build it with mvn install.
+Tests are run as part of the building process.

 Start the mongodb instance running the docker compose file under src/main/resources:
 "docker-compose up"